 Blogger Quiana “Que” Broden began writing and preparing awesome vegan meals after a health crisis caused her to reevaluate her dietary choices.
 Yet, her husband and children are still meat eaters, so her restaurant, like her home, is a space where vegans and meat eaters can gleefully coexist.
 Broden’s food has been featured on dozens of television shows and she opens her kitchen regularly to guest chefs.
 Visit her brick and mortar store and her website for recipes to try at home.

 1464 Gratiot Ave., Eastern Market

-Bringing sophisticated, hand-crafted pastries to Detroit, Warda Patisserie is bringing flavors inspired by the travels of the owners around the world.
+Bringing sophisticated, hand-crafted pastries to Detroit, Warda Patisserie’s flavors are inspired by the owners’ travels around the world.
 Warda Bouguettaya is excited to introduce Detroit to Algerian pastries like date honey makroud.
 Warda offers seasonal pastries without any preservatives or additives.

 Grand Circus Diner (Spring 2019)

 Opened right on Grand Circus Park, this circus-themed diner serves comfort food like pasta, fried chicken, prime tenderloin meatballs and matzo ball soup.
 But one of the most unique options to Detroit is the Cincinnati-style chili (served over spaghetti noodles).
 Don’t knock it till you try it.
 There is also be unique vegetarian and vegan offerings like salads and a fried feta sandwich.